State Programs

 Systems must be covered by a full (not “limited”) five-year warranty and any manufacturers’ warranties on specific components.
 Coverage must include all parts and labor, plus the cost of removing, shipping and reinstalling or replacing a defective component.

 You should know who is responsible for honoring warranties, whether it is the installation contractor or the manufacturer.
 Each should disclose their warranty responsibility.
 Make sure you read the document carefully, reviewing terms and conditions with the vendor.
-Understand financial arrangements, like contractor’s bonds, that assure the warranty is honored.
-A warranty doesn’t guarantee that a vendor will stay in business, so you need to know whom to contact in case of a problem.
-New Jersey's Clean Energy Program requires that you submit a Technical Worksheet that specifies warranty terms along with your Pre-Installation Application Form.
+Understand financial arrangements, like contractor's bonds, that assure the warranty is honored.
+A warranty doesn't guarantee that a vendor will stay in business, so you need to know whom to contact in case of a problem.
+New Jersey's Clean Energy Program requires that you submit a Solar Technical Worksheet that specifies warranty terms along with the additional information that should be included in the registration packet.